Skip to content

 View All

-The rise of the influencer marketing space — today a $10 billion industry, growing by 50% per year — is one of the clearest examples of how social media is transforming traditional marketing.
+The rise of the influencer marketing space — a $21 billion industry, projected to grow to $32.5 billion by the end of 2025 — is one of the clearest examples of how social media has transformed traditional marketing.

 Social media influencers help branded messages get seen by a relevant audience while adding a level of relatability and authenticity that can only come from the endorsement of a trusted third party.
-Well-respected influencers spend years building up organic audiences who trust their recommendations, and brands can piggyback onto this through well-planned partnerships.
+Well-respected influencers spend years building up organic audiences who trust their recommendations.
+Brands can build their presence, encourage more sales, and find new audiences of loyal customers through well-planned influencer partnerships.

 Our buying behavior today is heavily influenced by those we admire or those whose recommendations we trust.
 As an example, check out this comment left by one of Alexa Chung's followers on this post: “Already ordered and will forever order anything AC approved.”